matthias-mayr/skiros2_pyrobosim_lib/docs/0_Start.md

 Robot skiros:at StartLocation
 ```
 and means that the robot must be at the `StartLocation` to start this skill.
 And here it helps us to set the `StartLocation` parameter.
 How?
 We already know which `Robot` we are controlling.
-We can just use this rule when starting the skill to see at which location it is when starting to execute the skill.
+We can just use this rule when starting the skill to see at which location the robot is at when starting to execute the skill.

 #### Compound Skill Implementation

-Now that we saw the skill description of the `Navigate` skill, we can have a look at the implementation with some explanations:
+Now that we have seen the skill description of the `Navigate` skill, we can have a look at the implementation with some explanations:

 ```python
 class navigate(SkillBase):